testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

   - `render-result-naming-convention`
 - Shareable Configs updated
   - `recommended` renamed to `dom`
-  - list rules of rules enabled has changed
+  - list of rules enabled has changed
 - Some rules option removed in favor of new Shared Settings + Aggressive Reporting
 - More consistent and flexible core rules detection
 - Tons of errors and small issues fixed